-Use our calculator at the top of this page to determine which method is best for you.
+Use our work from home tax deduction calculator at the top of this page to determine which method is best for you.

 Either way, keep all of your receipts and bills!
 Don’t forget to set a reminder in your calendar for July 2020 and July 2021 to discuss this with your accountant.

-The ATO has come out with a new, simplified method for calculating tax deductions for people working from home due to the COVID-19 pandemic.
+The ATO has a new, simplified method for calculating tax deductions for people working from home due to the COVID-19 pandemic.